Pantoofle/Dense-ExternalMemory/README.md

-# Dense-ExternalMemory - RNN Structure
+# Dense-ExternalMemory - Dense Structure
-Neural Network with RNN structure and external memory.
+Neural Network with Dense structure and external memory.
 Goal is to study the use of memory for NN facing complex tasks

+Memory has shape `(mem_size, vector_size)`

 # Dependencies
 `python 3.6`, `numpy`, `tensorflow`, `keras`